Alexandra Lytton Regalado

 Alexandra Lytton Regalado is the author of Relinquenda (Beacon Press, 2022), winner of the National Poetry Series.
 Relinquenda was included as a Featured Fall Book at Poetry.org and was recommended by The New York Times, The Los Angeles Review, The Harvard Review, Harriet Books at the Poetry Foundation, and The Morning Star.
 Her first poetry collection, Matria (Black Lawrence Press, 2017), is the winner of the St. Lawrence Book Award.
 Matria was listed as one of the Favorite Poetry Collections of 2017 at Literary Hub, it was a finalist in two categories for the 2017 Foreword INDIES Award, and featured in NBC News, Chicago Review of Books, and Entropy.

-Her poems, stories, and non-fiction have been published by poets.org, Agni, BOMB, Creative Nonfiction, Diode, Five Dials, Gulf Coast, Los Angeles Review, The Notre Dame Review, Narrative, The Shallow Ends, World Literature Today, The Poetry Foundation’s Harriet blog, and others.
+Her poems, stories, and non-fiction have been published in Poetry, poets.org, Agni, BOMB, Creative Nonfiction, Diode, Five Dials, Gulf Coast, Los Angeles Review, The Notre Dame Review, Narrative, The Shallow Ends, World Literature Today, The Poetry Foundation’s Harriet blog, and others.
 Her poetry has been anthologized in The Best American Poetry, The Wandering Song, In Plein Air, Misrepresented People, Poeta Soy (Ministry of Education of El Salvador, 2019) and Jardín de sangre (Editorial Ladrones del Tiempo, Colombia, 2020).

 Co-founder of Kalina publishing, Alexandra is author, editor, and/or translator of more than fifteen Central American-themed books including Vanishing Points: Contemporary Salvadoran Prose (2017).
-She is chief editor at lapisuchamagazine.com (a literary magazine dedicated to the Salvadoran community) and she is assistant editor at SWWIM (Supporting Women Writers in Miami).
+She is the series translator for the Alta California Chapbook Prize and she is chief editor at lapisuchamagazine.com (a literary magazine dedicated to the Salvadoran community).
+Alexandra is assistant editor at SWWIM (Supporting Women Writers in Miami) and she is the president of the board of directors of the non-profit Salvadoran Cultural Institute.

 Alexandra has taught online courses in poetry and prose for Hugo House, the Poetry Coalition/Letras Latinas, Woodland Pattern, Broward College, and others.